 The day of the shooting, she was at a self-checkout and recalled hearing popping in the background that sounded "like they were dropping pallets... because of course, you never think that this kind of thing would happen."

-She then recalled remembering someone yelling "there's a gunman!" and said the shooter was walking probably eight feet away from her.
+She then recalled someone yelling "There's a gunman!" and said the shooter was walking probably eight feet away from her.

 Peacock said the shooter appeared “focused” at that moment in time and that when he walked past her, he was looking straight ahead and looked "very" determined.

 She told the courtroom she ran toward the back of the store and remembered only hearing gunshots once she was on the floor of a trailer.
-While on the ground and within the semi, she said she could hear the pops as the shooter walked through the store.
-While there, she texted her husband and let him know she was okay, so far.
+While on the ground and within the back of a semi that was near the store, she said she could hear the pops as the shooter walked around.
+While there, she texted her husband and let him know she was OK, so far.

 She told the court she had no idea how long she was inside that trailer, but eventually saw officers talking who told her and the others to get down before all of those hiding were ushered out the store.